XarkLabs/Xosera/REFERENCE.md

 Read XR register/memory value from `XM_RD_XADDR` or write value to `XM_WR_XADDR` and increment `XM_RD_XADDR`/`XM_WR_XADDR`, respectively.
-When `XM_XDATA` is read, data pre-read from XR address `XM_RD_XADDR` is returned and then `XM_RD_XADDR` is incremented by one and re-reading the next word begins.
+When `XM_XDATA` is read, data pre-read from XR address `XM_RD_XADDR` is returned and then `XM_RD_XADDR` is incremented by one and pre-reading the next word begins.
 When `XM_XDATA` is written, value is written to XR address `XM_WR_XADDR` and then `XM_WR_XADDR` is incremented by one.

 #### 0x6 **`XM_RD_INCR`** (R/W) - Increment for VRAM Read Address